openstack-k8s-operators/dev-docs/ceph.md

-This document describes how to use CRs from the openstack-k8s-operators project to configure OpenStack so that Glance, Cinder, and Nova use block storage from an external Ceph cluster.
+This document describes how to use CRs from the openstack-k8s-operators project to configure OpenStack so that Glance, Cinder, and Nova use block storage and Manila uses file storage from an external Ceph cluster.
 It does not require the use of install_yamls.

 ## Prerequisites